MrB1sw4s/Travel-Router-with-Pi/vpn-config.md

 <h2>This is an ongoing project.
-I am trying to build a VPN server so that we can host our own VPS and there will e no 3rd party vpn provider.</h2>
+I am trying to build a VPN server so that we can host our own VPS and there will be no 3rd party vpn provider.</h2>

 vpn setup